How to Treat a Bloody Nose While Babysitting

 Bloody noses are pretty common with young kids and if you’re babysitting a kid gets a bloody nose, they’re going to come to you to fix it.
 Forget what your mom made you do when you had a bloody nose.
 This is the Babysitter Boss, doctor-approved way to treat a typical bloody nose.

-Have the child sit down and lean forward so the blood doesn’t drip down their throat.
+Have the child sit down and lean forward so the blood doesn’t drip down their throat (do not tilt the head back).
 Grab a tissue or paper towel.
 Even a washcloth or hand towel will do in a pinch.
 Now squeeze the outside of the nostrils with your thumb and first finger for five minutes.
 If you’re babysitting an older child, they can do this themselves.

 Finally, always properly dispose of used tissues and towels that were used to treat a bloody nose.
 If Kleenex tissue was your go-to blood absorber, throw that thing away in the garbage.
 But if you had to use Grandma’s antique tea towel, just put it in a plastic bag, tie it up nicely, and let your employer know about it when they get home.